How to prevent pilling?

 You have probably already heard about the razor technique.
 Using a razor to remove the pilling is effective and will save you time.

-Nevertheless, take precautions before using this technique so as not to damage your knits.
+Nevertheless, take precautions before using this technique to not damage your knits.
 Use a good quality blade, and make sure you shave from top to bottom, without pressing too hard and by tightening your knitwear well.

 The fine-tooth comb